It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

 Painless, easy-to-move lumps with clearly defined borders that can be felt when performing breast self-examination are seen in breast adenoma.

-These characteristics indicate to a doctor that the lumps are less likely to be cancerous.
+These characteristics indicate that the lumps are less likely to be cancerous to a doctor.

 Breast adenomas are removed if growth is observed or causes any symptoms.

-If multiple lumps have been removed and found to be non-cancerous, the doctor may decide not to remove new lumps that develop to prevent them from recurring repeatedly.
+If multiple lumps have been removed and found non-cancerous, the doctor may decide not to remove new lumps that develop to prevent them from recurring repeatedly.

 Women should undergo regular check-ups to be able to verify the changes.

 To make sure breast adenomas are not cancerous, part or all of the adenoma is usually removed and examined with a tissue biopsy.

 Adrenal gland adenomas are very common and rarely cancerous.